 Assume that your readers are going to skim your plan rather than read it word-for-word and treat it as an opportunity to grab their attention with color graphics, tables, and charts (especially with financial forecasts), as well as product images, if applicable.

-This will also help your reader better visualize what your business is all about.
+This will also help your reader better visualize what your business model is all about.

 Need some help with this?

-Our business planning wizard comes pre-loaded with modular sections that you can complete in any order and makes it ridiculously easy to generate any financial report you could possibly ever need.
+Our business planning wizard comes pre-loaded with a modular business plan template that you can complete in any order and makes it ridiculously easy to generate everything you need from your value proposition, mission statement, financial projections, competitive advantage, sales strategy, market research, target market, financial statements, marketing strategy, in a way that clearly communicates your business idea.

 Your business isn't static, so why should your business plan be?

-This rule especially holds true when you go about your market research and learn something that goes against your initial assumptions.
+This rule especially holds true when you go about your market research and learn something that goes against your initial assumptions, impacting everything from your sales strategy to your financial projections.

 More than that, your trusty business plan critic can also give you valuable feedback on how it reads from a stylistic perspective.
 While different investors prefer different styles, the key here is to remain consistent with your audience and business.